mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 {% raw %}onclick="return addComment.moveForm('comment-{{ include.index }}', '{{ include.index }}', 'respond', '{{ page.slug }}')"{% endraw %}
 ```

-A few minor variable name changes to Wordpress'2017-08-25T10:11:06-04:00 `comment-reply.js` script was all it took to get everything working with my `form` markup.
+A few minor variable name changes to Wordpress' `comment-reply.js` script was all it took to get everything working with my `form` markup.

 {% capture reply_caption %}
 Hitting a **reply button** moves the comment form into view and populates `<input type="hidden" id="comment-replying-to" name="fields[replying_to]" value="">` with the correct *parent* `value`.
 While tapping **Cancel reply** returns the input to its original state of `null`.